Bus Behavior & Safety

 Parents/Guardians are expected to:

-• Check the Bus Status 4 app or blackgold.ca for delays or cancellations.
+• Check the Bus Status 4 app or blackgold.ca for delays or cancellations before sending your child to the bus stop

 If your child’s regular busing routine changes (e.g., different pickup or drop-off location):